HrishavBakulBarua/ActLumos/README.md

 ### Dataset samples

-We use gamma correction and histogram equalization alongside raw dark frames as input to our pipeline.
-Visual illustration of Gamma enhanced images and histogram equalised images based 5 different classes of ARID dataset.
+We use gamma correction and retinex-enhanced images alongside raw dark frames as input to our pipeline.
+Examples of dark frames (top) and their retinex-enhanced counterparts (middle) and gamma-corrected frames, across actions (pour, pick, walk, stand, drink).

 ![My Image](assets/channels.png)